Daniel Hale Williams

 Daniel Hale Williams (January 18, 1856 (Note: Although a half dozen biographical dictionaries place Daniel Hale Williams's birth date in 1858, 1856 is the date given in the U.S. Census records of Hollidaysburg, Pennsylvania, for 1860 and of Janesville, Wisconsin, for 1880; these agree on 1856, and the former was given by his parents.
 Also, when Dan Williams registered officially with the Illinois State Board of Health as a physician, on April 18, 1883, he gave his age as twenty-eight.
 This too points to 1856, making him at his registration twenty-seven years and three months old, or in his twenty-eighth year.
 Buckler, Helen.
-Daniel Hale Williams: Negro Surgeon, Pitman Publishing Company, 1954, pp. 287–288.) – August 4, 1931) was an American surgeon and hospital founder.
+Daniel Hale Williams: Negro Surgeon, Pitman Publishing Company, 1954, pp. 287–288.) – August 4, 1931) was a Black American surgeon and hospital founder.
 He founded Provident Hospital in 1891, which was the first non-segregated hospital in the United States.
-He is known for being the first to ever perform a successful open-heart surgery, although it was surgery on the pericardium, not the heart itself.
+He is known for being the first to successfully perform a cardiac surgery—specifically, a procedure on the pericardium, the double-layered, fluid-filled sac that encloses the heart and the roots of the great vessels.
+The pericardium anchors the heart, protects it from infection and trauma, and reduces friction during its constant beating by providing lubrication.

 In 1913, Williams was elected as the only African-American charter member of the American College of Surgeons.